trumpeterchris/Weather2Sheet/README.markdown

 	make
   GOPATH=/usr/local/bin make install

-Wu should work on any system that can compile Go programs.
+wu should work on any system that can compile Go programs.

 License(s)
 ---------